bernd-ulmann/gamma_spectrometer/arduino_adc_interface/README.md

 the ADC interface: [adcread.pl](adcread.pl)

 ```
-# This program has been configured for an amplifier setting of a coarse gain
-# of 4 and a fine gain of 3!
 #
 #  This simple Perl program either reads raw data from the Arduino based ADC
 # adapter which works with Nuclear Data ADCs such as the ND580 or with
 # similar Canberra devices like the Canberra 1510.
 #
-#  This program can perform several actions:
+#  This program can perform a number of actions as described in the help
+# message below.
 #
-#   -r                              Reset the ACD adapter
-#   -s                              Get statistics (events/maximum count)
-#   -u <usb port> | -f <file name>  Read data from the device (USB) or a file
-#       [-w <window size>]          Perform simple smoothing with a sliding window
-#       [-d <file name>]            Save data to a file
-#       [-t <title>]                Optional title for the plot
-#
 #  Data is displayed using gnuplot.
 The plot is not normalized with respect to
-# its x- and y-axes, so there some other means of energy calibration must be
+# its x- and y-axes, so that energy calibration must be done using the -e
-# applied!
+# parameter.
 #
-#  The program finished on the gnuplot prompt so the graph can be interactively
-# rescaled, exported to various file formats etc. using the standard gnuplot
-# capabilities.
-#
 # 2022-04-09    B. Ulmann   Initial version based on the old Perl program
 #                           targeted at the homebrew simple Gamma spectrometer.
 # 2022-04-13    B. Ulmann   Added keV-scaling.
 # 2023-03-19    B. Ulmann   Added JPG output
+# 2026-07-25    B. Ulmann   Added denser xtics and log scale
 #

 use strict;